Respawn-League/Respawn-Docs/docs/src/community/anticheatandyou/README.md

 - Altering game files to make specific objects/textures transparent.
 - Rate hacking.
 - hud_reloadscheme stuttering.
+- Altering game files to achieve texture removal or lighting abnormalities. *

 *Note: A cheating ban will be given for exploits marked with an asterisk.*